Chromatographic separation of radioactive noble gases from xenon: System Design Operation

 A series of tests using the enriched krypton mixture leads to the following parameters for chromatography in the system.
 The column is kept at a pressure of 500~mbar during chromatography, with a 50~slpm helium mass flow.
 A 2-kg batch of xenon is injected over 20~minutes.
 The krypton output peaks at about 40~minutes after the start, and lasts until xenon emerges from the column, at about 115~minutes.
 The detection of xenon triggers the recovery cycle.
 First, the output flow is re-directed to the condenser, and the vacuum backup pump reduces the column pressure below 100~mbar.
 When the pressure is low enough, the Roots blower activates and recovers the clean xenon from the column into the condenser.
 A constant helium flow of 15--20~slpm keeps the pressure inside the column at 10--20~mbar.
 The recovery cycle lasts three hours, and one full cycle processes 2~kg of xenon in 5~hours.
 A typical source cylinder contains about 50~kg of xenon, which is processed in 25 cycles.
 The processed xenon is accumulated in the condenser.
 When the source cylinder is empty, the helium in the condenser is pumped out, and the processed xenon is warmed and transferred via pressure gradient into a storage cylinder that is cooled by liquid nitrogen.

 A total 395~kg of xenon was processed for LUX in four months, between the 15th of September 2012 and the 10th of January 2013.
 Most of the processes were executed automatically with minimal operator intervention.
 The process of pumping away the helium and transferring the xenon to a storage bottle was done manually, and typically took one day.
 Less than 1~kg (or 0.2\%) of xenon was lost, mostly due to operator errors.
-In comparison, separation by distillation generates about 1\% of ``off gas" --- xenon concentrated with the krypton removed from the end product.
+The key parameters are summarized in Table~\ref{tb:krRemovalComparison}, and compared with the results from other systems.